ireapps/coding-for-journalists/1_start/README.md

 ```
 Having to type this line by line into the interpreter and pay attention to indentation can be a pain.

-But I can write that block of code in a text editor instead, then select it all and then copy it.
+But I can write that block of code in a text editor instead, then select it all and copy it.
 Switching over to iPython, I can use the built-in paste function:

 ```
 %paste
 ```

-This will paste the contents of my clipboard, preserving all the indentation and other whitespace, and execute whatever code was there.
+This will paste the contents of my clipboard, preserving all the indentation and other white space, and execute whatever code was there.
 Pretty handy.

 Finally, iPython has another function that will give you a recap of commands you've typed: